polterguy/polterguy.github.io/_posts/2022-01-15-hug-the-crazy-guy.md

 notice the thing is at least one order of magnitude better, higher quality, and more easily consumed than it was 7 months ago.
 Something you can also deduct from the fact of that our NuGet repository currently has some roughly 15,000 daily downloads as I am writing this.
-Hence, people have obviously noticed the same thing I'm about to tell you below.
+Hence, people have obviously noticed the same thing I'm about to tell you now.

-> Magic is _"growing up"_
+> Magic is "growing up"

 ## Memory lane